 Having large breasts is not always desirable, and women who have overly-large breasts may feel less confident.
-Board-certified plastic surgery, Dr. Obi, helps women in Jacksonville, St. Augustine, Jacksonville Beach, Neptune Beach, Ponte Vedra Beach and surrounding areas of Florida, understand how their large breasts affect the way they feel about themselves, and he may recommend breast reduction.
+Board Certified Plastic Surgeon Dr. John Obi helps women in Jacksonville, St. Augustine, Jacksonville Beach, Neptune Beach, Ponte Vedra Beach, Atlantic Beach and surrounding areas of Florida, understand how their large breasts affect the way they feel about themselves, and he may recommend breast reduction.

 What is a Breast Reduction Procedure?

 The breast reduction procedure is performed at Jacksonville Plastic Surgery by Board Certified Plastic Surgeon Dr. John Obi.
 Breast reduction is performed at a nearby ambulatory surgery facility on an outpatient basis under general anesthesia and is usually completed within 3 to 4 hours, depending on the actual reduction procedure required.
 Frequently, breast reduction is considered a covered (medically necessary) procedure by many insurance companies when certain criteria are met.

 What are the Benefits of a Breast Reduction?

 The decision to undergo breast reduction is a very personal one.
 Some of the factors affecting this decision include:

 - Physical relief rather than simply cosmetic improvement